Nyatlov/dataviewer-client-twwhd/README.md

 ## 🚀 Getting Started

+### Option 1: Portable Executable (Recommended)

+No Python required.
+Download and run the `.exe` from the [Releases](https://github.com/Nyatlov/dataviewer-server-twwhd/releases) page.

-1. Launch the Wii U with the **Data Viewer Server** plugin enabled.
+1. Launch the Wii U with the **Data Viewer Server** plugin enabled
+2. Open the executable
+3. Enter your Wii U’s IP address
+4. Watch inputs and data stream in real-time

+### Option 2: Run with Python (Dev Mode)

+1. Install Python 3.9.13
 2. On your PC, run the client:

     ```bash